Transfer Credit Officer: Libby Saylor

 • The course must include a substantial reading component

 • The course MUST require a significant written component (eight pages or more in total, not including title page, bibliography and/or images), and students must be able to demonstrate completion of that work.

-3. All XCAT applications must include the course syllabus.
+3. All XCAT applications must include the course syllabus & the written component.

 This syllabus must enumerate the course in full, including the lecture schedule, list of readings, exams, and all written assignments.
 In cases where additional documentation is necessary, students will be asked to provide copies of graded work by uploading to the XCAT request.
 Students should save all work completed for these courses.